During your stay

 Our events will be announced on the App MeetUp and/or by email.

-If you‘re staying for another semester, make sure that you pay the semester administrative fee for the second semester in time.
+If you‘re staying for another semester, make sure that you pay the semester contribution for the second semester in time.
 This is necessary to keep your student status (and have a public transport ticket) for the next semester.
-It is particularly important that you pay the fee in time if you’re in Germany on a visa or residence permit (or would like to apply for one soon).
+It is particularly important that you pay the contribution in time if you’re in Germany on a visa or residence permit (or would like to apply for one soon).

 Should you not stay for another semester even though your were scheduled to stay with us for two semesters, please let us know as soon as possible.